► TVR confirms Goodwood Revival reveal

 The first run of ‘Launch Edition’ cars will be built around a carbonfibre chassis, designed with help from famed design consultant Gordon Murray, put together using his innovative ‘iStream’ manufacturing system, and clothed in carbonfibre bodywork.

 While the first batch of cars will get the full carbonfibre treatment, it’s understood that the following production run will use an aluminium chassis and bodywork made from less exotic composites, such as fibreglass.
 However, the carbon tub and carbon panels will still be available as an option at extra cost.
-There’s no official word on pricing yet, but iStream is claimed to be far more cost-effective than more traditional composite manufacturing methods.
+The iStream process is claimed to be far more cost-effective than more traditional composite manufacturing methods.

 ‘Historically, carbonfibre has been reserved for motorsport and high-end supercars, but now TVR will be offering customers a slice of that technology at a fraction of the price,’ says TVR’s chairman Les Edgar.
 ‘The carbon manufacturing process really is a game changer, and one I’m delighted to offer to all of our early adopter Launch Edition customers within the package cost.’

-Gordon Murray has also commented: ‘From early on it became apparent that there was no reason why we couldn’t develop a carbonfibre chassis structure for the new TVR at a lower cost than manufacturing processes previously allowed.’
+Gordon Murray added: ‘From early on it became apparent that there was no reason why we couldn’t develop a carbonfibre chassis structure for the new TVR at a lower cost than manufacturing processes previously allowed.’

 First production year already sold out